How low will Rwanda and Kagame go trying to tarnish President Kikwete’s image?

 Using local administrators and militia leaders, these arms were distributed to the rampaging local population to do “the work”, a term used to refer to the hunt for Tutsis wherever they were hiding.

 When Djumatatu and the other officials arrived in Zaire, they were escorted by tens of thousands of heavily armed soldiers from the then defeated army.
-According documented data, as the rebels advanced south, west and north of Rwanda, the ex-army carried all their arms to the camps.
+According documented data, as the RPF rebels advanced south, west and north of Rwanda, the ex-army carried all their arms to the camps.
 Mugunga camp is one exception that stood out.

 Even after leaving for Tanzania, and eventually rural France into hiding, Djumatatu maintained his role as fundraiser and political ideologue for the interahamwe militia – who maintained a campaign of attacks into Rwanda for years to come.
 In Mid 2000, the Democratic Forces for the Liberation of Rwanda (FDLR) was formed from the jungles of eastern DRC.
 Djumatatu was on the executive committee.